 - Designate one person as the lead for the facility who will be an authorized receiver of the vaccine delivery.
 This individual should ensure that standard operating policies and procedures related to vaccine storage and handling are in place and are followed. - Designate and train alternate(s) to be responsible for the above if the lead is not available.
-The alternate(s) should be trained in routine and emergency policies and procedures related to vaccine storage and handling.
+The alternate(s) should be trained in routine and emergency policies and procedures related to vaccine storage and handling. - Ensure that responsible staff are adequately trained and have knowledge of the requirements for vaccine storage and handling, product sensitivities, storage equipment, temperature monitoring devices, and inventory management procedures.

-- Ensure that responsible staff are adequately trained and have knowledge of the requirements for vaccine storage and handling, product sensitivities, storage equipment, temperature monitoring devices, and inventory management procedures. - Use the Vaccine Storage Handling Guidelines, 2012 (or as current) to educate and instruct health care providers who store publicly funded vaccines. - Ensure that designated and trained staff or their alternate(s): - Are available to receive and store vaccines when they are expected to arrive: - Never leave vaccines in a shipping container, unpacked or unattended; - o Understand that vaccine deliveries require immediate attention. - Immediately open all of the transport containers and assess the digital temperature monitoring device(s). - Examine the shipment for evidence of damage.
+- Use the Vaccine Storage Handling Guidelines, 2012 (or as current) to educate and instruct health care providers who store publicly funded vaccines. - Ensure that designated and trained staff or their alternate(s): - Are available to receive and store vaccines when they are expected to arrive; - Never leave vaccines in a shipping container, unpacked or unattended; - o Understand that vaccine deliveries require immediate attention. - Immediately open all of the transport containers and assess the digital temperature monitoring device(s). - Products should be quarantined until all necessary steps to confirm successful transport are complete (e.g., temperature during transport, condition of product received). - Examine the shipment for evidence of damage.
 Quarantine the product immediately if damaged.
-See section below on Product Damage. - The staff person who received the vaccine is responsible for: - Documenting their name, the date and time of receipt of the vaccines and sign the manifest to acknowledge the receipt of the vaccines; - o For Pfizer-BioNTech and Moderna vaccines, if the vaccines were received at a refrigerated temperature (i.e., between +2°C to +8°C), document the amount of time remaining from cumulative refrigerated storage conditions (i.e., Pfizer-BioNTech = 31 days; Moderna = 30 days); - For Pfizer-BioNTech, if the vaccines were received at freezer temperature (i.e., between -25°C to -15°C), document the amount of time remaining from cumulative freezer storage/transport conditions (i.e., Pfizer-BioNTech = 2 weeks); - Unpacking the shipment and placing the vaccines immediately in the storage unit; - Reviewing the order against the packing slip(s) to confirm that the order is correct; - Receiving and recording the vaccines into inventory for use if the digital temperature monitoring device(s) indicates that the cold chain was maintained during shipping (e.g., +2°C to +8°C);

-In the event of a temperature excursion, follow the Temperature Excursion process in this document.
+See section below on Product Damage. - The staff person who received the vaccine is responsible for: - Documenting their name, the date and time of receipt of the vaccines and sign the manifest to acknowledge the receipt of the vaccines; - For Pfizer-BioNTech and Moderna vaccines, if the vaccines were received at a refrigerated temperature (i.e., between +2oC to +8oC), document the amount of time remaining from cumulative refrigerated storage conditions (i.e., Pfizer-BioNTech = 31 days; Moderna = 30 days); - For Pfizer-BioNTech, if the vaccines were received at freezer temperature (i.e., between -25oC to -15oC), document the amount of time remaining from cumulative freezer storage/transport conditions (i.e., Pfizer-BioNTech = 2 weeks); - Unpacking the shipment and placing the vaccines immediately in the storage unit; - Reviewing the order against the packing slip(s) to confirm that the order is correct; - Receiving and recording the vaccines into inventory for use if the digital temperature monitoring device(s) indicates that the cold chain was maintained during shipping (e.g., +2oC to +8oC); - In the event of a temperature excursion, follow the Temperature Excursion process in this document.